Declan Michael Laird: Life and acting career

 Declan Michael Laird was born in Greenock, Scotland.
-A keen footballer, he left school at 15 to pursue a professional career and signed with Greenock Morton F.C.
-Eight minutes into a cup tie between Greenock Morton and Hearts, Laird tore his anterior cruciate ligament in his right knee, effectively ending his professional footballing career.
+A keen footballer, he left school at 16 to pursue a professional career, signing with Greenock Morton F.C. and shortly after making his professional debut in a preseason friendly against Heart of Midlothian F.C.

-After exploring the possibility of taking up coaching as a career, Laird turned his attention to acting.
-In 2008, he was introduced to an acting agency by longterm friend Jim Sweeney and landed the role of Sean in the Scottish soap opera River City and went on to appear in a number of episodes before departing in 2011.
+In 2009, he was introduced to an acting agency by longterm friend Jim Sweeney and landed the role of Sean in the Scottish soap opera River City and went on to appear in a number of episodes before departing in 2011.
 The following year he starred in the critically acclaimed short film, The Lost Purse in which Laird played the leading role of The Kid.
 The film, which told the story a young deaf man, was well received and earned Laird a Best Acting accolade at the Write Camera Action event in Glasgow in 2012.

 In 2011, whilst on holiday in Los Angeles, Laird was convinced by his father to take part in an acting workshop hosted by the Stella Adler Studio of Acting.
 Initially hesitant to take part, Laird was eventually bribed $50 by his father and despite having no previous acting training, the staff were so impressed by his performance that they offered Laird a fully funded scholarship for the young actor to study in America.
 In 2014, he landed the role of Colin in the American online drama Camp Abercorn.
 The series, which premiered in September 2014, was crowd funded online and was endorsed by former Star Trek actor George Takei.

 In May 2016, it was announced on the Stella Adler alumni website that Laird had been cast as Joe in The Ice Cream Truck.
 In June, Camp Abercorn received its first major screening in America playing at the 2016 edition of SeriesFest.
 Laird also appeared in two BuzzFeed videos where he took on the challenge of taste testing pumpkin spice lattes from 5 popular coffee chains, and starred alongside Carmen Electra promoting Dollar Shave Club blades and products.